ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/winget.md

 # Winget

 Winget is the new package manager for Windows that is created and supported by Microsoft.
 Due to the more official nature of the tool I will be using it over [chocolaty](chocolatey.md) where possible.
+A well done gui program for looking through packages that are available can be downloaded from [here](https://github.com/handyorg/handywinget-gui).
+[There is also a website](https://winstall.app/) that collects all of the packages and makes it pretty easy to get the terminal commands for each package.

 ## Winget install